AnthonyLloyd/CsCheck/README.md

 ## Metamorphic testing

-The second most efficient form of random testing is metamorphic which means doing something two ways and checking they are equal.
+The second most efficient form of random testing is metamorphic which means doing something two different ways and checking they produce the same result.
+SampleMetamorphic generates two identical initial samples and then applies the two functions and asserts the results are equal.
 This can be needed when no model can be found that is not just a reimplementation.

 More about how useful metamorphic tests can be here: [How to specify it!](https://youtu.be/G0NUOst-53U?t=1639).